-Psilocybin has brought transformative relief from anxiety, too, including in people diagnosed with life-threatening cancer.
-In one 2016 study, researchers found that moderate doses of psilocybin — combined with psychotherapy — helped cancer patients overcome anxiety and depression related to their diagnosis, leading to a long-term rise in quality of life and optimism.
-Six months after a single dose (which only lasted four to six hours), about 80 percent of participants still showed significantly reduced anxiety and depression, and 83 percent still reported higher life satisfaction.
-Two-thirds even described their psilocybin session as one of the top five most meaningful experiences in their lives.
+Psilocybin has brought transformative relief from anxiety, too, including in people with life-threatening cancer.
+In one study, moderate doses of psilocybin — combined with psychotherapy — helped cancer patients overcome anxiety and depression related to their diagnosis, leading to a long-term rise in quality of life and optimism.
+Six months after a single dose (which only lasted four to six hours), about 80% of participants still showed significantly reduced anxiety and depression, and 83% still reported higher life satisfaction.
+Two-thirds even described their psilocybin session as one of the five most meaningful experiences in their lives.

 We still have a lot to learn about how magic mushrooms affect the human brain.
 But thanks to thousands of years of experience — and a surge of modern research — we've at least learned enough to know it's probably worth learning more.

 Editor's note: This article has been updated since it was first published in December 2017.